 But you also might not even have a choice.
 In some rural areas, faster fibre connections may not be available at all.

 How does ADSL internet work?

-ADSL pros and cons
+Why should I choose ADSL broadband?
+The pros and cons

 Who offers ADSL broadband?